Zurich Municipal FAQs

-If you opt for the Green Card(s) to be posted to you it can take up to three weeks depending on demand.
+If you opt for the Green Card(s) to be posted to you it can take up to 15 days depending on demand.

 If you request a Green Card to be posted to you then it will be valid for the period that you have requested.